HR Proactive Inc. leads the way in investigating Workplace Harassment Complaints in Canada.

 Employers are required by law to protect workers from the hazard of workplace harassment, including sexual harassment.
 In most jurisdictions, including Ontario, part of the required protection is an anti-harassment policy and program that includes a process to investigate complaints.

 Running a business while conducting a workplace harassment investigation is challenging.
 Worker morale and productivity can be affected.
 The following tips for managing the workplace are based on HR Proactive's twenty plus years of investigation experience, relevant legislation and case law.

 Why?
-First of all, in Ontario, it's required by the Occupational Health and Safety Act.
+First of all, it is a requirement of the Occupational Health and Safety Act to ensure confidentiality and the protection of personal information.
 Privacy, primarily meaning not identifying parties (Complainant, Respondent and Witnesses), should be maintained.
 Of course, some identifying information must be shared for the purposes of the investigation, but the parties and witnesses should be advised that otherwise discussing the complaint or identifying individuals could be subject to discipline.
 Not only can gossiping be damaging to the parties and to worker interactions in general, it can affect the integrity of the investigation.
 Note too, that reprisal action against the Complainant and Witnesses for participation in the investigation process is contrary to law.

 Protect Workers from Workplace Hazards